jergra/pricewise-web-scraper-nodemailer/readme.txt

 app/api/cron/route.ts line 9 'export const maxDuration = 10' is required by Vercel
 but 'export const maxDuration = 300'is needed for the app to work

+The app works locally, but when trying to add an Amazon product using the deployed app, I get '404 not found'.

 there are accounts connected to this project at:
     cron-job.org